 Surcari's self-titled album, Surcari, won third place for Best South and Central American Album at the 2009 Just Plain Folks Independent Music Awards.
-NEWS!
-This year, Surcari will receive the Arts For Learning Connecticut Award for Artist of the Year!
-They will receive the award on May 3, 2018.
+This year, Surcari received the Arts For Learning Connecticut's 2018 PERFORMING ARTIST OF THE YEAR AWARD!

 Lorena Garay is an award-winning guitarist from Puerto Rico who performs a wide range of musical styles.